spectrum-finance/docs/docs/3-user-guides/quick-start.md

 # Quick Start

 ## 1. Install wallet
 1.1.
 First you need to install a wallet.
-ErgoDEX currently supports only Yoroi Nightly so the guide will describe the process of working with that wallet.
+ErgoDEX currently only supports Yoroi Nightly so the guide will describe the process of working with that wallet.

 1.2.
-To install Yoroi Nightly visit the following links in Google Store:
+To install Yoroi Nightly visit the following link in Google Store:
 - [Yoroi Nightly](https://chrome.google.com/webstore/detail/yoroi-nightly/poonlenmfdfbjfeeballhiibknlknepo): the wallet app;

 :::caution Warning